ForlinxEmbedded/ForlinxEmbedded.github.io/platform/resources/solutions/OK3588-C_Linux_Buildroot_User_Manual.md

 forlinx@ubuntu:~/rk3588$ yes | repo sync
 ```

-Pipelining is used to transmit `yes`, because a script is called to pull some compressed packages.
-If you synchronize the code directly with the`repo sync `command, you can also manually enter `yes`or `always`continue when the repo asks whether to call the script.
+Pipelining is utilized to transmit `yes` because a script is invoked to retrieve some compressed packages.
+If you synchronize the code directly using the `repo sync` command, you can also manually respond with `yes` or `always continue` when prompted by the repository about calling the script.

 ⚠️**Note:**

 + **The first synchronization may take a long time, depending on the project size and your network conditions;**
-+ **If synchronization is interrupted, directly re-run repo sync `repo sync` ; it supports resumption from the point of failure;**
++ **If synchronization is interrupted, directly re-run `repo sync` ; it supports resumption from the point of failure;**
 + **If your network is unstable, it is recommended to reduce the concurrency (e.g. `-j4`).
-Excessive concurrency may lead to connection failures.**
+Excessive concurrency may lead to connection failures;**
 + **Since `OK-linux-source/external/camera_engine_rkaiq` repository is  large, it's not managed by git.
 If you need to modify its contents, please set up a Git repository locally.**

 #### 1.3 Configuring GitHub Authentication

-You must configure GitHub authentication on your local machine for the repo tool to pull code successfully.
-This source repository is managed via SSH, so only the SSH authentication method is described here.
+To successfully pull code using the repo tool, it's essential to configure GitHub authentication on your local machine.
+Since this source repository is managed through SSH, only the SSH authentication method will be covered here.

 ##### 1.3.1 Generating an SSH Key Pair